-G. Jean Cerra, Ph.D., Dean Gayle Workman, Ph.D., Associate Dean
+G. Jean Cerra, Ph.D., Dean Gayle Workman, Ph.D., Associate Dean Neill Miller, M.S., Assistant Dean

-The School of Human Performance and Leisure Sciences (HPLS) includes the Department of Intercollegiate Athletics, the Department of Sport and Exercise Sciences, and the Office of Campus Recreation.
+The School of Human Performance and Leisure Sciences (HPLS) includes the Department of Intercollegiate Athletics, the Department of Sport and Exercise Sciences, and the Office of Campus Recreation and Wellness.

-The Department of Intercollegiate Athletics provides students with the opportunity to represent Barry University in amateur, collegiate sport competition against like institutions while pursuing the ultimate goal of completing a college degree.
+The Department of Intercollegiate Athletics (ICA) provides students with the opportunity to represent Barry University in amateur, collegiate sport competition against like institutions while pursuing the ultimate goal of completing a college degree.
 Participation is open only to full-time students who meet NCAA eligibility and satisfactory progress requirements.
-A "tryout" may be required by the respective head coach in order to assess athletic ability.
+A "try-out" may be required by the respective head coach in order to assess athletic ability.
 The list of varsity sports offered is found under the Department of Intercollegiate Athletics.

 The Department of Sport and Exercise Sciences (SES) offers professional preparation for students seeking career opportunities in human performance, leisure, and sport-related areas.
 Four (4) undergraduate programs leading to the Bachelor of Science degree are offered: Exercise Science, Physical Education, Sport Management, and Athletic Training.
-In addition, a five-year (eleven semester) program leading to both the Bachelor of Science and Master of Science degrees in Exercise Science is offered.
+In addition, a five-year program (ten or eleven semesters) leading to both the Bachelor of Science and Master of Science degrees is offered in Athletic Training and in Exercise Science.
 Optional specializations in Diving Industry Management and Golf Industry Management are available within the Sport Management undergraduate major.
-In addition, courses leading to three distinct minors, one in Diving Education one in Exercise Science, and one in Sport Management, as well as a teaching endorsement in Coaching, are offered within the department.
+In addition, courses leading to three distinct minors, one in Diving Education, one in Exercise Science, and one in Sport Management, as well as a teaching endorsement in Coaching, are offered within the department.
 Pre-Medicine and Pre-Physical Therapy coursework options can also be supplemented within the Exercise Science and Athletic Training curricula.
 Actual course requirements and descriptions for each of these majors, minors and special programs are listed under the Department of Sport and Exercise Sciences.